opsdis/aci-exporter/README.md

 The target is a named fabric in the configuration file.

 There is also possible to run a limited number of queries by using the query parameter `queries`.
 This should be a comma separated list of the query names in the config file.
-It may also contain builtin query names.
+It may also contain built-in query names.

 ```
     curl -s 'http://localhost:8080/probe?target=cisco_sandbox&queries=node_health,faults'